dotnet/docs/docs/core/runtime-config/index.md

 MSBuild properties for configuring the behavior of the runtime are noted in the individual articles for each area, for example, [garbage collection](garbage-collector.md).
 They are also listed in the [Runtime configuration](../project-sdk/msbuild-props.md#runtime-configuration-properties) section of the MSBuild properties reference for SDK-style projects.

-For runtime configuration settings that don't have a specific MSBuild property, the `RuntimeHostConfigurationOption` MSBuild item may be used instead.
+For runtime configuration settings that don't have a specific MSBuild property, you can use the `RuntimeHostConfigurationOption` MSBuild item instead.

 ## Environment variables